roman-xo/doom-oxocarbon/README.md

 ## Softer Foreground

 By default, doom-oxocarbon has brightwhite set for foreground text.
-To save your eyes, you can can override the default face in your Doom config:
+If you want a softer look, you can can override the default face in your Doom config:

 ```elisp
 (after! doom-themes